Maha-247/Maha-247/README.md

 ## Hi there 👋

-I'm Mahalakshmi
+-I'm Mahalakshmi
-Software Developer
+-Software Developer
-Python | SQL | Machine Learning
+-Python | SQL | Machine Learning

 <!--
 **I'm Mahalakshmi Maha-247/Maha-247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.